Duke of Sutherland: Clearances

 The Emigrants Statue commemorates the flight of Highlanders during the Highland Clearances, but is also a testament to their accomplishments in the places they settled.
 Located in the Sutherland village of Helmsdale, Scotland.

 The 1st Duke and Duchess of Sutherland remain controversial for their role in the Highland Clearances, when thousands of tenants were evicted and resettled in coastal villages.
 This allowed the vacated land to be used for extensive sheep farming, replacing the mixed farming carried out by the previous occupants.
 This was part of the Scottish Agricultural Revolution.

-The changes on the Sutherland estate were motivated by two major objectives.
-The first was to increase the rental income from the estate: sheep farmers could afford much higher rents.
-The second was to remove the population from the recurrent risks of famine.
-Historical opinion differs on the relevance and severity of famine years, but most do not dispute that the Highland region remained the only part of mainland Britain that was affected in this way at this time.
+The changes on the Sutherland estate was motivated by one major objective: to increase the rental income from the estate, as sheep farmers could afford much higher rents.

 The future 1st Duke became the proprietor of the Sutherland Estate (which comprised much of the county of Sutherland) on his marriage to Lady Elizabeth Sutherland, the Countess of Sutherland, in 1785.
 Despite the conventions of the day, Lady Sutherland (Note: The first Duchess of Sutherland was known by several different names as she acquired titles throughout her life.
 She was the Countess of Sutherland from the age of 1, and continued to be known by that title by her tenants.
 Later she was the Marchioness of Stafford (from her husband's title) and became the Duchess-Countess of Sutherland when her husband became Duke.
 Fortunately, throughout this time, she was often referred to simply as Lady Sutherland.) retained control of the management of the estate, rather than passing this responsibility to her husband.

 The Sutherland Clearances did not start until the 19th century, mainly due to insufficient capital – a problem that was solved when, in 1803, George Leveson-Gower, the future 1st Duke inherited a huge fortune from the Duke of Bridgewater.
 The remaining delay was that many leases did not expire until 1807 or later, but plans were put together for the interior of the estate to be devoted to large sheep farms, with new settlements to be built for the displaced inhabitants.
 A tentative start was made to this with the letting of the first big sheep farm at Lairg in 1807, involving the removal of about 300 people.
 Many of these did not accept their new homes and emigrated, to the dissatisfaction of the estate management and Lady Sutherland.